This post may contain affiliate links. Please read our disclosure policy.

 These super fudgy almond flour brownies are made with plenty of chopped chocolate, finely ground almond flour and a touch of coconut flour for structure, and no refined sugars.
-They'll be your new favorite—whether you're Paleo or not!

 They're a treat, and not exactly “health” food.
 But the sugars in them are unrefined coconut sugar and honey, which both have some nutrients.
 Plus, the recipe calls for less sugar than many other brownie recipes.

-- Chopped chocolate – I like to use a combination of unsweetened chocolate and a Paleo-friendly dark chocolate with some unrefined sweetener.
+- Chopped chocolate – I use a combination of unsweetened chocolate and a Paleo-friendly dark chocolate with some unrefined sweetener.
 “Dark chocolate” is the term used to describe chocolate that has cocoa but no milk solids.
 If you don't care whether these brownies are strictly Paleo, you can use whatever chocolate you like here.

 How to make almond flour brownies